pryter/next-bridge/README.md

 # next-bridge

 Nextjs API helper.
-Connect your api with your application securely with next-bridge.
+Connect your api to your application securely with next-bridge.